hassmuha/CarND-Vehicle-Detection-Submit/writeup.md

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

 I decided to divide the whole search space in three main region.
 The Upper Region where the car appears small and normally not too much rectangular in shape.
 The Second Right Region where car appears bigger and often rectangular in shape.
-The last region take care of lower right region where car apears bigger in shape and again square shaped window will detect the car.
+The last region takes care of lower right region where car apears bigger in shape and again square shaped window will detect the car.

 The detail of regions, window sizes for that region and search area is defined below: